The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 The centre of the city is closed off to cars, so pedestrians can wander free and bring their own alcohol in plastic containers to party on the streets.

 Real life vikings come over from the Shetland Islands to lead the city’s procession with fire torches, before the hourly firework displays light up the skies.
+This is definitely one of those bucket list festivals you need in your life.

 – When is Hogmanay festival?
 New Year’s Eve